ritatanght/cardify-lingo/README.md

 - **Backend Migration:** The previous Express backend has been transformed into app/api routes using Next.js route handlers
 - **New Features:**
-  - Integration of Google account creation with NextAuth.js
-  - Addition of a quiz feature to aid users in memorizing vocabulary and phrases through images, reading, listening, and speaking.
+  - Integrated Google account creation with NextAuth.js -Introduced a quiz feature to aid users in memorizing vocabulary and phrases through images, reading, listening, and speaking.
 Check out the [screenshots](#screenshots) section below for a visual representation.
-  - Implementation of speech recognition for the quiz feature in compatible browsers[^1]
+  - Implementated speech recognition for the quiz feature in compatible browsers[^1]
-  - Inclusion of the option to add images to cards, users can upload or remove images on the create/edit page or in the single card edit modal
+  - Provided the option to add or remove images on cards via the create/edit page or in the single card edit modal
+  - Added drag and drop functionality for reordering cards within a set on the create/edit page
+  - Introduced a modal prompting users to confirm deletion before removing a set

 ### Database Changes

-- All tables (except the users table) are now prefixed with `lang_` to maintain continuity with Cardify's database and keep the service free.
+- Prefixed all tables (except the users table) with `lang_` to maintain consistency with Cardify's database and keep the service free
-- The `id` column in the users' table has been updated to the `VARCHAR` type to accommodate Google accounts' IDs.
+- Updated the `id` column in the users' table to the `VARCHAR` type to accommodate Google accounts' IDs
-- A new `code` column has been added to the `languages` table specifically for supporting speech synthesis and speech recognition features.
+- Added a new `code` column to the `languages` table specifically for supporting speech synthesis and speech recognition features
+- Added a new `sequence` column to the `lang_cards` table to facilitate the rearrangement of cards within a set

 ### Font Optimization